nickbrandt/GitLab/doc/administration/reference_architectures/25k_users.md

 ### GitLab Rails post-configuration

-Ensure that all migrations ran, by running the following in one of the Rails nodes:
+Initialize the GitLab database, by running the following in one of the Rails nodes:

 ```shell
 sudo gitlab-rake gitlab:db:configure